Mini-ghost/vorms/docs/api/use-form.md

 ### validateField

-Validate form specific field, if this field validation is register.
+Validator for specific field, if this field's validation has been registered.

 - Type